The 4 profit modes

 Co-founder of Poker Sciences

 As explained in the previous chapter, the Profit KPI is clickable.
-Clicking it cycles through four modes: Profit, Effective EV Profit, EV Profit, and EV Multi Profit.
+Clicking it switches between four modes: Profit, Effective EV Profit, EV Profit, and EV Multi Profit.

 In this chapter, we'll simply walk through what each mode measures.
 Deeper analyses (gaps between modes, projections, spotting lucky or unlucky runs, effective rake in detail) will come in dedicated chapters, notably the one on the Bankroll curve.